Jon Snow Nearly Had His Face Mangled Because HBO Thought He’s ‘Too Disney’

 HBO programming president Casey Bloys previously confirmed that they’re not closing their doors for a sequel.
 However, should they decide to pursue a Game of Thrones follow-up, it “has to feel very special” and not just manufactured for the sake of having a sequel.

 Those who will miss the show can look forward to George R.R.
 Martin’s works.
-The author isn’t done with the Game of Thrones universe yet as fans await for the release of the highly-anticipated Winds of Winter.
+The author isn’t done with the Game of Thrones universe yet as fans await the release of the highly-anticipated Winds of Winter.

-Read More: George R.R.
-Martin Is Writing More Stuff Thanks to ‘Thousands of Pages’ of Game of Thrones Theories

-The novelist previously assured fans that he would take a break from attending conventions for him to focus on his novel.
-When a fan asked to contact him for help regarding his thesis, George made it clear through his blog’s comment section that Winds of Winter remains his priority.
+The novelist previously assured fans that he would take a break from attending conventions for him to focus on his upcoming novel.
+When a fan asked to contact him for help regarding his thesis, George made it clear through his blog’s comment section that Winds of Winter will remain his top priority.

 “Sorry, not doing any ICE & FIRE interviews until WINDS is finished.”

 He also addressed his reputation for killing off characters.
-Despite the gory deaths in the series, he claims to be a real “romantic at heart.”
+Despite the gory deaths throughout the series, he claims to be a real “romantic at heart.”
 He pointed out that many romantic tales have shattering endings.

 “And who says romanticism requires saccharine happy endings?
 What’s more romantic than ROMEO & JULIET, WUTHERING HEIGHTS, THE GREAT GATSBY.
 In sf and fantasy, we have works like ‘The Ballad of Lost C’mell’ and Beren & Luthien…”

-George hasn’t given a clue if Winds of Winter will come out this year.
+However, George hasn’t given a clue if Winds of Winter will finally come out this year.
 Fans can only hope that it won’t be too long.

 [Featured Image by HBO]